stolostron/rhacm-docs/_pages/gen_availability_tasks.md

 4. Add the branch name to the **Branch name pattern**.
 Example: `2x_prod`.
 5. Select **Require a pull request before merging**.
 6. Ensure that **Require approvals** is selected.
-7. Select **Include administrators** to prevent admins from bypassing this rule.
+7. Select **Do not allow bypassing the above settings** to prevent admins from bypassing this rule.
 Admins can bypass in `stage` IF needed, but not `prod`.
 8. Select **Create** to apply the rule.
 9. Run a build wit the prod branch in the command: `./acm_sync_asciidoc.sh 2.x 2.x_prod`
 10. Ensure the build is clean.